apache/drill/_docs/configure-drill/securing-drill/092-configuring-web-ui-and-rest-api-security.md

 ---
-title: "Configuring Web Console and REST API Security"
+title: "Configuring Web UI and REST API Security"
-date: 2018-09-28 23:05:25 UTC
+date: 2018-12-08
 parent: "Securing Drill"
 ---
-Drill 1.5 extends [Drill user security]({{site.baseurl}}/docs/configuring-user-security/) to the Web Console and underlying REST API.
-As administrator, you can control the extent of access to the Web Console and REST API client applications.
-For example, you can limit the access of certain users to Web Console functionality, such as viewing the in-progress or completed queries of other users.
+Drill 1.5 extends [Drill user security]({{site.baseurl}}/docs/configuring-user-security/) to the Web UI and underlying REST API.
+As administrator, you can control the extent of access to the Web UI and REST API client applications.
+For example, you can limit the access of certain users to Web UI functionality, such as viewing the in-progress or completed queries of other users.
 You can limit users from viewing other users' query profiles, who can cancel queries of other users, and other functionality.

-With Web Console security in place, users who do not have administrator privileges need to use the SHOW SCHEMAS command instead of the Web Console for storage plugin configuration information.
+With Web UI security in place, users who do not have administrator privileges need to use the SHOW SCHEMAS command instead of the Web UI for storage plugin configuration information.

 ## HTTPS Support
-Drill 1.2 uses code-level support for transport layer security (TLS) to secure the Web Console and REST API.
-By default, the Web Console and REST API support the HTTP protocol.
+Drill 1.2 uses code-level support for transport layer security (TLS) to secure the Web UI and REST API.
+By default, the Web UI and REST API support the HTTP protocol.
 You set the following start-up option to TRUE to enable HTTPS support:

 `drill.exec.http.ssl_enabled`

 By default this start-up option is set to FALSE.

-Drill generates a self-signed certificate that works with SSL for HTTPS access to the Web Console.
+Drill generates a self-signed certificate that works with SSL for HTTPS access to the Web UI.
 Because Drill uses a self-signed certificate, you see a warning in the browser when you go to `https://<node IP address>:8047`.
 The Chrome browser, for example, requires you to click `Advanced`, and then `Proceed to <address> (unsafe)`.
 If you have a signed certificate by an authority, you can set up a custom SSL to avoid this warning.
 You can set up SSL to specify the keystore or truststore, or both, for your organization, as described in the next section.

 ## Setting Up a Custom SSL Configuration